oroinc/documentation/user/back-office/system/frontend-menus/index.rst

 Configure Storefront Menus in the Back-Office
 =============================================

-.. hint:: This section is part of the :ref:`Storefront and Back-Office Menu Management Concept Guide <menu-management-concept-guide>` topic that provides the general understanding of the available storefront and back-office menu types and their management in Oro applications.
+.. hint:: This section is part of the :ref:`Storefront and Back-Office Menu Management Concept Guide <menu-management-concept-guide>` topic that provides a general understanding of the available storefront and back-office menu types and their management in Oro applications.

 In this section, you will learn how to edit and configure the storefront menu components in OroCommerce.